What is CSR in Business & Why Does it Matter to Employees?

 Environmental Responsibility:

-This pillar is focused on the preservation and protection of the environment and natural surroundings.
-This could include improving operations to not pollute or harm the natural environment.
+This pillar focuses on preserving and protecting the environment and natural surroundings.
+This could include improving operations not to pollute or harm the natural environment.
 Supporting causes that protect the environment.
 Ensuring natural resources are not damaged and are left better than before operations started.
-Environmental social governance and stewardship are possible through:
+Environmental, social governance and stewardship are possible through:

 • The reduction in pollution, natural resource consumption, emissions, and reduced waste management.

 • Through the recycling of goods and materials during its processes.
-This can include the promotion of reusing or recycling practices with its customers and throughout its supply chain.
+This can include promoting reusing or recycling practices with its customers and throughout its supply chain.

 • Offsetting any negative and harmful impacts.
 This can be achieved through the replenishment of natural resources and supporting initiatives that neutralize the company’s impact.
 E.g. carbon sequestration projects such as tree planting.